Denmark–Norway: Differences between Denmark and Norway

-After 1660, Denmark–Norway consisted of four formally separate parts (The Kingdom of Denmark, The Kingdom of Norway, The Duchy of Holstein and Duchy of Schleswig).
+After 1660, Denmark–Norway consisted of five formally separate parts (the Kingdom of Denmark, the Kingdom of Norway, the Duchy of Holstein, the Duchy of Schleswig and the County of Oldenburg).
 Norway had its separate laws and some institutions, and separate coinage and army.
 Culturally and politically Denmark became dominant.
 While Denmark remained a largely agricultural society, Norway was industrialized from the 16th century and had a highly export-driven economy; Norway's shipping, timber and mining industries made Norway "the developed and industrialized part of Denmark-Norway" and an economic equal of Denmark.

 Denmark and Norway complemented each other and had a significant internal trade, with Norway relying on Danish agricultural products and Denmark relying on Norway's timber and metals.
 Norway was also the more egalitarian part of the twin kingdoms; in Norway the King (i.e. the state) owned much of the land, while Denmark was dominated by large noble landowners.
 Denmark had a serfdom-like institution known as Stavnsbånd which restricted men to the estates they were born on; all farmers in Norway on the other hand were free, could settle anywhere and were on average more affluent than Danish farmers.
 For many Danish people who had the possibility to leave Denmark proper, such as merchants and civil servants, Norway was seen as an attractive country of opportunities.
 The same was the case for the Norwegians, and many Norwegians migrated to Denmark, like the famous author Ludvig Holberg.